MohamedYoussefjo/DataPipelineETL/README.md

-# DataPipelineETL - Orange Tunisia

-**Authors**: Mohamed Youssef Jouini, Youssef Alouane
+# DataPipelineETL By Mohamed Youssef Jouini and Youssef Alouane
-**Version**: 1.0
-⚠️ **Security Notice**: SSL/TLS, authentication, and authorization not yet implemented (Planned for next version)

-## Initial Setup

-### 1. Launch the Pipeline
+!!!!!!!!!!
+Still the security phase is not implemented properly ( ssl/TLS , authentication , authorization )  ((Version 1.0) next version + Security enhanced
+This is our data pipeline for Orange Tunisia
+## First things First :
+we need to create .env file where the docker-compose file is located so we execute these commands over here : echo "HOST_IP=$(hostname -I | awk '{print $1}')" > .env echo "postgresuser=airflow" >> .env echo "postgrespassword=youssef" >> .env echo "postgresdbname=airflow" >> .env echo "redispassword=youssef" >> .env echo "webserverseckey=youssef" >> .env
+echo "fernetkey=FIEQwFNkIf20aJVQ3seBdK4_vDX7qaGT9xy9MvGDNKY=" >> .env
+## After that :
+we go to the directory after pulling it from my repository then we do : (we assume that  docker-compose is installed by : sudo apt-get install docker-compose )
+### sudo su
+### docker-compose up -d
+### chmod -R 777 ./

-Execute setup.sh as administrator (use stronger passwords for production change the passwords in the setup.sh)
+U can just execute the script setup.sh as administrator (SUDO) to all that bet we need to change the environment variables with strong passwords

---Airflow Configuration

---Access the webserver at: http://localhost:8080

---Spark Connection Setup

---Go to Connections tab

---Set host to: spark://[YOUR_MACHINE_IP] (never use localhost)

---Set port to: 7077

-## DAGs Schedule

-DAG Name	Frequency	Description

-XML Processor	Every 1 minute	Processes XML files

-Gzip Extractor	Every 15 minutes	Extracts XML from Gzip files

-CSV Processor	Every 30 minutes	Processes CSV files

-## Directory Structure

-├── Gzip/
+## Now we need to configure the connection between the webserve http://localhost:8080
+we go to connections tab and we specify host : spark://ipaddressofthemachine!!!!!! if we put localhost it resolves to the webserver ip and we specify the port to 7077
+## We Have 3 dags
+### 1 dag :  run every 1 minute same as the time of generation of data (xml files only)
+### 2 dag :  run every 15 minute (Gzip to xml extraction )
+### 3 dag :  run every 30 minute  (Csv files )
+# OUR fOLDERS Tree :
+── gzip/

-│   ├── gzipinput/
+│   ├── gzipinput/       # Input of our data
 │   ├── gzipcomplet/
 │   ├── gzipbackup/
 │   ├── jsoncoming/
 │   ├── jsondone/
 │   ├── jsonbackup/
 │   ├── xmlbackup/
 │   ├── xmlcoming/
 │   └── xmldone/

-├── xmlonly/
+├──xmlonly/

-│   ├── xmlin/
+│   ├── xmlin/           # Input of our data
 │   ├── xmldone/
 │   ├── xmlbackup/
 │   ├── jsonout/
 │   ├── jsondone/
 │   └── jsonbackup/

-├── dags/
+├── dags/                # Airflow DAGs
+│   ├──dag.py
-│   ├── processproduce.py
+│   ├── mydag.py

-│   ├── dag.py
+│   ├── 1ercsvprocess.py

-│   ├──-mydag.py

-│
-│
 ├── mypy/
+│   ├── xmlonly.py  # Scripts executed by DAGs
+│   ├── streaming.py
+│   ├── preprocessproduce.py
 ├── csv/

-│   ├── inputcsv/
+│   ├── inputcsv/        # Input of our data
 │   ├── jobdone/
 │   └── backups/

-## Create these topics via Kafdrop (http://localhost:8900) if missing:

-xmlt_fast : XML processing stream

-xmlt : Gzip extraction pipeline
+# THE Topics
+We have 3 topics :
+-xmlt_fast for the first dag only for xml files
+-xmlt for the second dag gzip files

-csv : CSV processing (requires specific header format)
+-csv for the csv files with a specific header
+If not created we create them from kafdrop http://localhost:8900